 What the Plans Cover

-Coverage is offered for four types of services: Coverage A (diagnostic and preventive), Coverage B (restorative), Coverage C (prosthodontics), and Coverage D (orthodontia).
+As described above, coverage is offered for four types of services: Coverage A (diagnostic and preventive), Coverage B (restorative), Coverage C (prosthodontics), and Coverage D (orthodontia).
 This section explains what services are covered.

 Coverage A Services